Back to Basics Guides

 Instances

-An instance is an individual occurrence of an issue on your site.
-Issues will often have many instances across multiple pages of your site.
+An instance is a specific example of an issue on your site.
+For example, a missing alt text issue may have instances on several images across multiple pages.

 We use advanced pattern matching in an attempt to group like issues together.
 This grouping enables developers to better identify the source template for grouped instances, even if they occur on multiple pages of your site.